yury-barsukou/registration-form-app/Documentation.md

   - Ensure that code coverage is collected as specified in the Jest configuration.
 - **Eject Process**:
   - Test the eject process to ensure configuration files are correctly ejected using `npm run eject`.

+## public/favicon.ico

+### Technical Documentation
+- **File Name:** `favicon.ico`
+- **Location:** `public/`
+- **Purpose:** The `favicon.ico` file is an icon associated with a website.
+It is displayed in the browser's address bar, tabs, and bookmarks.
+This file enhances the user experience by providing a visual identifier for the website.

+### User Guide
+- **Usage:**
+  - Ensure the `favicon.ico` file is placed in the `public/` directory of your project.
+  - The web server will automatically serve this file to browsers, which will display it as the website's icon.

+### Testing Checklist
+- **Visual Confirmation:**
+  - Open the website in a browser.
+  - Verify that the favicon appears in the browser tab.
+  - Check that the favicon is displayed correctly in bookmarks and the address bar.